Blythe Hartley

-Blythe Hartley (born May 2, 1982) is a Canadian Olympic diver.
+Blythe Michaele Munro Hartley (born May 2, 1982) is a Canadian Olympic diver.
 She was born in Edmonton, Alberta and began diving at age 12.

 Personal life

 She went to the National Sport School in Calgary, Alberta with many other top Canadian athletes.
 Hartley attended Handsworth Secondary School before going on to attend the University of Southern California where she graduated in 2006 with a degree in communications.
 She was CTV diver analyst during 2012 Summer Olympics.

 Diving career

 Hartley won her first gold medal at the world aquatic championships in the 1 m springboard in Fukuoka, Japan in 2001, and won a bronze at the 2003 World Aquatics Championships in 3 m springboard in Barcelona, Spain.
 Her best finish at the 2000 Summer Olympics was in 3 m springboard synchro where she finished 5th.
 She won her first Olympic medal at the 2004 Summer Olympics where she won a bronze with partner Émilie Heymans in the synchronized 10 m platform event.

 Hartley also won a gold medal at the 2005 World Aquatics Championships in Montreal in the springboard event.

 The North Vancouver resident concluded her competitive career at the 2008 Beijing Olympics, where she placed fourth in the three-metre springboard.